ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

    where differential non-response rates are built into the observer

 Note that the census and household surveys can have both types of ommission applied.
+The default rate of "simple omission" for these datasets will be 0%, while the default non-response rate will equal the expected omission rate of that survey.
+For the census and ACS survey, this is 1.45%.
+For the CPS survey, this is 29.05% (see details below).

 The following two sections discuss the two types of omission in more detail.

-For the census and household surveys, where non-response is built into the observer, the default omission rate will the equal to the expected omission rate of that survey.
-For the census and ACS survey, this is 1.45%.
-For the CPS survey, this is 29.05%.
-The other observers’ default rate is 0%.

-The process for omitting simulants from the data will be divided into two groups based on observer:

-#.
-Simple omission will be used for: WIC, taxes and SSA

-#.
-Targeted omission will be used for: census, household surveys

 **Simple Omission:**

 For simple omission (:code:`omit_row`), rows will be randomly removed at the rate specified by the user.
-Removal will be entirely at random (i.e., independently) and not correlated to the omission of others in the household or any other simulant attribute.
+Removal will be entirely at random (i.e., rows are chosen independently) and not correlated to the omission of others in the household or any other simulant attribute.
 The default row omission probabilities for the different datasets are as follows:

 .. list-table:: Default row probabilities for :code:`omit_row` noise
   :widths: 1 1 4